 What are the costs and taxes associated with day trading?

 The costs and taxes associated with day trading vary depending on which product you use and which market you decide to trade.
-If you are day trading shares using spread bets and CFDs, you will be charged commission, while every other market is charged via the spread.
+If you are day trading shares using CFDs, you will be charged commission, while every other market is charged via the spread, including all spread betting markets.
 Learn more about our costs and charges.

 In terms of tax, spread bets are completely tax free.
 Although CFDs are subject to capital gains tax, you can offset your losses against any gains.1